 It may sound simple, but helping your Swimmers dog to maintain a healthy weight is more beneficial than you might realize.
 The more extra weight your pup has to hold up, the slower their progress with therapy will be.
 It's also worth considering that extra weight means more pressure on the sternum of Swimmers puppies.

-Failing to clean up after your Swimmers pup immediately after their accident can cause infection as well as urine burns and painful sores.
+Failing to clean up after your Swimmer pup immediately after their accident can cause infection, urine burns, and painful sores.

 8. Tickle or Otherwise Stimulate Your Puppy's Feet

 Tickling or touching your puppy's feet means that you are stimulating their nerves and creating a “nuisance” sensation that will cause them to kick.
 Kicking helps to stretch out the legs and build muscle, both extremely important things for Swimmer's puppies.

 Water therapy is recommended for Swimmer dogs that have developed a swimming reflex (this happens around 6 weeks old).
 Keeping the pup secured, submerge them in water up to their chin.